noopman/aaworkshopattendee/module-5-security-best-practices/Exercise1.md

 During this module you will also need the following PowerShell variables used previously:
  - $Location - location of the first region deployed in Module 0
- - $APIResourceGroup  - name of your API Resource Group deployed in Module 1
+ - $apiResourceGroup  - name of your API Resource Group deployed in Module 1
  - $VnetName - name of your VNET deployed in Module 1
  - $DatabaseAccount - name of your CosmosDB resource deployed in Module 1
  - $DBResourceGroup - name of your Database Resource Group deployed in Module 1